nickblink/global_covid19_response/README.md

 is available at (either on a facility of county/district basis) for each indicator.
 This is done by taking data from a historic baseline period, and then projecting it into the evaluation period.
 This then is compared to the observed counts/proportions.
-A 95% confidence interval has been chosen, and we have defined the baseline period to be data from January 2016-December 2019.
+A 95% prediction interval has been chosen, and we have defined the baseline period to be data from January 2016-December 2019.